-Total Projected Budget: \$224,500,000.00 Total HUD Disaster Recovery Funds: \$224,500,000.00 Obligated HUD Disaster Funds to Date: \$224,500,000.00 Unobligated HUD Disaster Funds to Date: \$0.00 Cumulative HUD Disaster Funds to Date: \$214,009,451.00
+Total Projected Budget: \$224,500,000.00 Total HUD Disaster Recovery Funds: \$224,500,000.00 Obligated HUD Disaster Funds to Date: \$224,500,000.00 Unobligated HUD Disaster Funds to Date: \$0.00 Cumulative HUD Disaster Funds to Date: \$213,990,260.00

-Measure Description Expected Quantity Cumulative to Date of Businesses 6112 8214 of Non-business Organizations benefitting 213 0 of Low Wage-Earners benefitting N/A 31805 of Low + Mod Wage-Earners benefitting N/A 44437
+Measure Description Expected Quantity Cumulative to Date of Businesses 6112 8214 of Non-business Organizations benefitting 213 282 of Low Wage-Earners benefitting N/A 31805 of Low + Mod Wage-Earners benefitting N/A 44437

-The WTC Business Recovery Grant Program, by far the largest of the disaster recovery grant programs, ended December 31, 2002.
+The WTC Business Recovery Grant Program, the largest of the disaster recovery grant programs, ended December 31, 2002.
 In October 2002, LMDC and ESDC worked with HUD to process a sub-allocation of \$150 million to BRG as part of a total \$350 million sub-allocation to three existing programs administered by ESDC, as described in Partial Action Plan No. 2.
+In

-In August 2003, pursuant to the Partial Action Plan No.4, an additional \$74.5 million was sub-allocated to the BRG program.
-The final LMDC allocation for the BRG program is \$224,500,000. --- As of September 30, 2004 a total of 8,214 businesses (including 282 not-for-profit organizations) received 8366 grants totaling \$214,009,450 using LMDC's \$224.5 million supplemental BRG allocation.
-(In Q3 2004, \$94,423 was returned to the LMDC allocation reducing the actual amount of BRG grants using the LMDC funding as of September 30, 2004 to \$214,009,450.)
-The average value of LMDC-funded BRG grants disbursed to eligible businesses over this period was \$26,061.
+August 2003, pursuant to the Partial Action Plan No.4, an additional \$74.5 million was suballocated to the BRG program.
+The final LMDC allocation for the BRG program is \$224,500,000. --- This program ended December 31, 2002 and final payments were made in 2003.
+Since the end of the program, some funds were returned to the allocation of BRG funds, as noted below.
+The amount was less than .05% of the overall grant amounts disbursed, so there is no significant change to any reporting statistics. --- As of December 31, 2004 a total of 8,214 businesses (including 282 not-for-profit organizations) received 8,366 grants totaling \$213,990,259 using LMDC's \$224.5 million supplemental BRG allocation.
+(In Q4 2004, \$19,192 was returned to the LMDC allocation reducing the actual dollar amount of BRG grants using the LMDC funding as of December 31, 2004 since the previous quarter.)
+The average value of LMDC-funded BRG grants disbursed to eligible businesses over this period was \$26,051.
 BRG total employment (including wage earners and owners) at small businesses assisted with the LMDC program funds was 63,459.
 Based on the LMDC BRG allocation alone, the average number of wage earners and owners at the establishments of BRG-assisted businesses in the Eligible Area was approximately eight.

-Seventy percent of total employment at assisted establishments (or 44,437 wage earners and proprietors) were low- and moderate- income earners (defined as annual income up to \$50,250).
+Seventy percent of total employment at assisted establishments (or 44,437 wage earners and proprietors) were low- and moderateincome earners (defined as annual income up to \$50,250).
 Low-income earners (defined as less than \$31,401 per annum) reflected 50% of total employment (or 31,805 wage earners and proprietors).
-(The income limits noted here reflect the limits set by HUD's 2002 HOME income limit chart for a 4-person household.) ---When viewed by sub-areas within the Eligible Area, the LMDC-funded portion of the BRG program shows that most of the grants disbursed went to small businesses in the Restricted Zone and the area surrounding it south of Canal Street.
+(The income limits noted here reflect the limits set by HUD's 2002 HOME income limit chart for a 4-person household.)---When viewed by sub-areas within the Eligible Area, the LMDC-funded portion of the BRG program shows that most of the grants disbursed went to small businesses in the Restricted Zone and the area surrounding it south of Canal Street.
 A total of 5,323 grants were disbursed to 5,227 businesses in these two areas, with a total value of \$181 million (or 84.6%) of the total disbursed LMDC sub-allocation to the BRG program.
-As of September 30, more than the prorated share of the estimated 19,600 small businesses south of 14th Street received grants through the LMDC allocation of BRG program funds, which contributed to the retention of 90% of the prorated share of the estimated 225,000 jobs in the Eligible Area considered at risk in the Final Action Plan. --- The balance of the obligated funds not yet disbursed has been obligated to small businesses, as was outlined in Partial Action Plan No. 4.
+As of December 31, 2004, more than the prorated share of the estimated 19,600 small businesses south of 14th Street received grants through the LMDC allocation of BRG program funds, which contributed to the retention of 90% of the prorated share of the estimated 225,000 jobs in the Eligible Area considered at risk in the Final Action Plan.
+The balance of the obligated funds not yet disbursed has been obligated to small businesses, as was outlined in Partial Action Plan No. 4.